Fedor Bogomolov: Geometry of Kähler manifolds

 Bogomolov's Ph.D. thesis was entitled Compact Kähler varieties.
 In his early papers Bogomolov studied the manifolds which were later called Calabi–Yau and hyperkähler.
 He proved a decomposition theorem, used for the classification of manifolds with trivial canonical class.
 It has been re-proven using the Calabi–Yau theorem and Berger's classification of Riemannian holonomies, and is foundational for modern string theory.

 In the late 1970s and early 1980s Bogomolov studied the deformation theory for manifolds with trivial canonical class.
-He discovered what is now known as Bogomolov–Tian–Todorov theorem, proving the smoothness and un-obstructedness of the deformation space for hyperkaehler manifolds (in 1978 paper) and then extended this to all Calabi–Yau manifolds in the 1981 IHES preprint.
+He discovered what is now known as Bogomolov–Tian–Todorov theorem, proving the smoothness and un-obstructedness of the deformation space for hyperkähler manifolds (in 1978 paper) and then extended this to all Calabi–Yau manifolds in the 1981 IHES preprint.
 Some years later, this theorem became the mathematical foundation for Mirror Symmetry.

 While studying the deformation theory of hyperkähler manifolds, Bogomolov discovered what is now known as the Bogomolov–Beauville–Fujiki form on $H^2(M)$.
 Studying properties of this form, Bogomolov erroneously concluded that compact hyperkaehler manifolds do not exist, with the exception of K3 surfaces, tori, and their products.
 Almost four years passed since this publication before Akira Fujiki found a counterexample.